jads-nl/data-science-foundation-in-python/_sources/index.md

 ## Getting started with Python for Data Science

-Those new to Python and seeking to get started quickly, we recommend using the following books by [Jake VanderPlas](http://vanderplas.com/):
+Those new to Python and seeking to get started quickly, I recommend using the following books by [Jake VanderPlas](http://vanderplas.com/):

 - [A Whirlwind Tour of Python](https://github.com/jads-nl/WhirlwindTourOfPython) (2016).
 - [Python Data Science Handbook](https://github.com/jads-nl/PythonDataScienceHandbook) (2018).

 ## Feedback

 Suggestions, questions and all kinds of feedback are welcome.
-Please open a new issue using the GitHub bottom at the top.
+Please open a new issue using the GitHub button at the top.

 ## Attribution and copyright notice